 Zoning and other restrictions will often control what you can and cannot do with a piece of land.
 Here are some very important considerations to investigate regarding building and use restrictions:

-- Building Moratoriums – Make sure you can actually build on the lot you’ve purchased.
+- Building moratoriums: Make sure you can build on the lot you’ve purchased.
 There are many areas of the country where building moratoriums are in place.

 Research Utility Availability and Options

-One of the most basic, yet complex factors related to buying raw land is the availability or lack of availability of utilities at the lot.
-If utilities are not available at the lot, you will either need to have them brought to the lot line (which is costly) or make use of other options such bottled gas for heating if there’s no gas line.
+One of the most basic yet complex factors related to buying raw land is the availability or lack of availability of utilities at the lot.
+If utilities are not available at the lot, you will either need to have them brought to the lot line, which is costly, or make use of other options, such as bottled gas for heating, if there’s no gas line.